AstroJames/trackingPhotoIonisedPillars/README.md

 * turbulent driving parameter
 * star formation potential

-## A snap-shot of the detction algorithm working at t= 0
+## A snap-shot of the detection algorithm working at t= 0
 ![t=0](/Pics/gitPic1.png)